 Aztec grass is cold-hardy, grows at a moderate rate to about 12" to 18" tall, and gets a white flower spike.
 It does best in a part shade location.

-This plant can look spindly when planted in single-file along a walkway, so plant in more of a drift to let it fill in (see Plant Spacing for ideas).
+This plant can look spindly when planted in single-file along a walkway, so plant in more of a drift to let it fill in (see Plant Spacing below for ideas).

 Provide regular irrigation but don't keep it overly wet.